 What I wanted to was to play my main source of music, using the Plex media platform.
 Plex by default has no interaction with Siri so voice commands like "play me a song by In Flames" will not work.

 However, you will be able to use this pod to get your Plex content out there.
-I use the Plexamp application (native Plex player) on my iPhone and by simply coming close to the pod, whatever your phone is playing using the Plexamp player, will automatically cast on to the pod.
+I use the Plexamp application (native Plex player) on my iPhone and by simply coming close to the pod, whatever your phone is playing using the Plexamp player, will automatically cast onto the pod.

 It works so well that you don't have to do anything but come close and that's it.
 After that, you can use your phone any way you want.

 In case you are not open to some local content, you can also listen to Apple Music 1 radio.
-Bit too much rap for my taste but that will depend on the DJ that is running the station at that moment, so be sure to give it a go, just say "Hey Siri, play some radio", and that's it.
+A bit too much rap for my taste but that will depend on the DJ that is running the station at that moment, so be sure to give it a go, just say "Hey Siri, play some radio", and that's it.

 Regarding its speed, I have to say that I am really surprised.
 Track detection, "Hey Siri, what song is this?" is super fast and precise, even for some "alternative" tracks.